Chinese prostitution in Paris

+Chinese prostitute in Paris (June 2025).

 Chinese prostitution in Paris has developed since the late 1990s.
 Prostitutes of Chinese origin work mainly on the streets of some neighbourhoods, where they are nicknamed les marcheuses (the walkers), but also in massage parlours or through the internet.
 In 2016, Médecins du Monde estimated that there were 1,450 Chinese prostitutes in Paris.

 Background

 The Chinese diaspora in France came mainly from three different waves of migration.
 At the beginning of the last century the first Chinese migration began, the migrants coming mainly from the vicinity of the city of Wenzhou.
 This migration was reactivated in the 1980s.
 These migrants in France developed a vast network of companies and put in place effective support for newcomers from the same region.
 In the 1970s, political refugees from French Indochina, escaping the violence in Vietnam, Laos and Cambodia were welcomed into the country.
 Finally, from the end of the 1990s, new migrants have arrived from North and Northeast China, mostly women over the age of forty.
 Without support and facing isolation, these new migrants are limited to low income-generating activities in precarious conditions.